Indirect Object Pronoun Placement

 The first option essentially follows the same rules as those for simple verbs: the indirect object comes before the conjugated verb.

-The second option is to attach the indirect object pronoun to the infinitive or gerund.
+The second option is to attach the indirect object pronoun to an infinitive or a present participle.

 Note the accent on sirviéndonos.
 This is used to preserve the original stress of the verb form.